-Marcos Maidana has stated a rematch former foe Amir Khan would be of interest to the Argentinian ahead of an imminent comeback to action.
+Marcos Maidana has stated a rematch with former foe Amir Khan would be of interest to the Argentinian ahead of an imminent comeback to action.

 A battle against kickboxer Jorge Cali is already penciled in.
 After this, Maidana would consider an offer from the Briton.